Ga verder naar de inhoud

 Our key demands include:

-• doubling the Erasmus+ Programme budget;
+• significantly increasing the Erasmus+ Programme budget;

 • improving the evaluation process for Erasmus+ grants;